Please Talk to Your Kids Before Someone Else DoesPin

 “There’s nowhere else to learn about sex,” the suburban boy told me.
 “And porn stars know what they are doing.”

 This is seriously wrong.
 No matter how you might feel about porn, I think we can all agree that it is not supposed to be a reflection of reality.
 It’s all fake.
 It’s unrealistic on purpose.
-Yet, teenagers in the US are turning there to learn about how to be sexually in the real world because no one else will talk to them about it.
+Yet, teenagers in the US are turning there to learn about how to be sexual in the real world because no one else will talk to them about it.

 Here’s a clue, parents.
 If you don’t talk to your kids about sex, no matter how uncomfortable it may be, they will get curious about it and seek answers elsewhere.
 Some will look at online porn and come to the conclusion that it is “normal.”
 Others will become targets for people who would be more than happy to “help” them learn about sex.